sidskonda-rgb/Data-Engineering-Portfolio/README.md

 **Solution**: Multi-format ETL pipeline with Apache Spark and dbt to normalize diverse healthcare data into Parquet format optimized for analytical queries
 **Impact**: Demonstrates ability to handle real-world data complexity and deliver analytics-ready datasets

-*Technologies: Apache Spark, dbt, Parquet, Python*
+*Tools: Apache Spark, dbt, Parquet, Spark*

 ### [Additional projects to be added]